 So, a day’s worth of yard work can mean more money in your pocket before you even deal with the inside.
 If your front yard is just dirt, adding gravel is an affordable way to boost curb appeal.
 You’ll spend roughly $250-$700 for gravel landscaping, but if it helps to add another 1%-12% to the value of your home, it’s well worth it.

 Clutter inside of your home has a similar impact.
-Cleaning specialist Vileda wanted to learn about where potential buyers spend the most time looking inside homes and found that 95 percent of potential buyers go straight to the windows to look at the view.
+In 2016, cleaning specialist Vileda wanted to learn about where potential buyers spend the most time looking inside homes and found that 95% of potential buyers go straight to the windows to look at the view.
 That means dirty windows and window sills could give buyers a bad impression right off the bat.

 2. Small Changes Make a Big Difference

 Whether it’s because you can’t afford to make major renovations or don’t have the time, you don’t really have to in a saturated market.
 But the smaller fixes?
 Deist recommends that sellers put the time and effort in.
 “It’s definitely worth the seller’s time and money to make the smaller [updates] if they can.”

 “I’ve always told my clients is it takes a buyer twice as much money to make the same repairs the seller could make,” says Deist.

 Think of it this way: the less you repair, the more equity you might have to give away in order to make the house worth it.
 Small repairs include but aren’t limited to: